rhielab/TENET_2.0/README.md

 	F: Don't generate the activity status table for top transcriptional regulators and their negatively-linked hypermethylated enhancers

+###### states_top_n_genes
+	Parameter sets the top n transcription factors (by number of linked/negatively-linked enhancer probes of the specified type) to create the states table for the top n transcriptional regulators to linked probes.

 ###### hypoGposCScatter
 	T: Make complex scatterplots for hypomethylated enhancers to genes positively linked (hypoGpos) using files in ./external.data/otherinfo (Purity, CNV, SM datasets)